zalando/skipper/readme.md

 Prerequisites: First you have to install skipper-ingress as for example daemonset, create a deployment and a service.

-We start to deploy skipper-ingress as daemonset, use hostNetwork and expose on each Kubernetes worker node port 9999 for incoming ingress traffic.
+We start to deploy skipper-ingress as a daemonset, use hostNetwork and expose the TCP port 9999 on each Kubernetes worker node for incoming ingress traffic.

     % cat skipper-ingress-ds.yaml